Anant-Gaikwad/FlightSearchMS/README.md

 1. Set the properties into the application.properties as:

-    spring.datasource.username=(set your Mysql UserName)
+     spring.datasource.username=(set your Mysql UserName) ,
      spring.datasource.password=(set your Mysql password)

-The app when it comes up will have 2 Flights with Passenger details inserted in the system via flyway Migration scripts-
+when app starts up will have 2 Flights with Passenger details, these records inserted via flyway Migration scripts.

 Steps to Run